godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 This is a simple node that checks a bool port.
 If true, it will go via the "true" sequence port.
 If false, the second.
 After going for either of them, it goes via the "done" port.
-Leaving sequence ports disconnected is fine if no all of them are used.
+Leaving sequence ports disconnected is fine if not all of them are used.

 Iterator
 ^^^^^^^^